-As a key element of spa design, art is an essential tool for creating an uplifting atmosphere and make a spa interior feel far from everyday life.
-While wall art for spas is often used, feature wall art is more rare and unique.
-As specialist art consultants for spas, Artelier have experience in providing art for spas that not only meets the practical considerations of a spa interior, but also elevates spa interior design.
-In this article, we discuss different materials that can be used for feature wall art for spas, and give spa design ideas for both home spas and hotel spas.
+As a key element of spa design, art is an essential tool for creating an uplifting atmosphere and making a spa interior feel far from everyday life.
+While wall art is often used, feature wall art is more rare and unique.
+As specialist art consultants for spas, Artelier have experience in providing spa art that not only meets the practical considerations of a spa, but also elevates the interior design.
+In this article, we discuss different materials that can be used for feature wall art for spas, and give spa design ideas for both residences and luxury retreats.

 Successful spa interior design promotes an atmosphere of revitalisation – spa interiors should be relaxing, invigorating, and ultimately a tranquil escape from the world.
 Art for spas should not only capture this mood, but also invite contemplation as visitors unwind in the spa.

 Alongside wall art for spas and free-standing sculptures, feature wall art is an ideal addition to interior design for spas, as they are immersive and captivating.
 By working with an artist to create a custom feature wall, it can be tailored to perfectly enhance the spa interior design concept and intended experience.